mattermost/docs/source/help/getting-started/organizing-conversations.rst

 Anyone can create Public channels or Private channels, unless the System Admin has `restricted the permissions <https://docs.mattermost.com/administration/config-settings.html#enable-public-channel-creation-for>`__.

-You have two ways to start a Direct or Group message:
+There are two ways to start a Direct or Group Message:

 Select the **+** symbol at the top of the sidebar, next to the **History** arrows, then select **Open a Direct Message**.